William Shi-Yuan Wang: Awards

-William Shi-Yuan Wang was awarded an Honorary Degree of Doctor of Humane Letters from University of Chicago, June 9, 2018.
+Wang will be awarded an honorary doctorate at the University of Macau on December 2, 2023.
+He was awarded an Honorary Degree of Doctor of Humane Letters from University of Chicago, June 9, 2018.
 He received Lifetime Achievement Award in Anthropology from Shanghai Society of Anthropology in 2017.
-He has been awarded two fellowships from the Center for Advanced Study in the Behavioral Sciences, Stanford University, in 1969-70 and again in 1983-84.
-From 1971-2 he was a Senior Fulbright Fellow and National Professor of Sweden (Stockholm, Umea, Upsala, and Lund), and for 1978-9 was awarded a fellowship from the Guggenheim Foundation, New York, and concurrent Fulbright Travel Grant to Osmania University, India, as a Fulbright Senior Lecturer.
+He has been awarded two fellowships from the Center for Advanced Study in the Behavioral Sciences, Stanford University, in 1969-70 and again in 1983–84.
+From 1971 to 1972 he was a Senior Fulbright Fellow and National Professor of Sweden (Stockholm, Umea, Upsala, and Lund), and for 1978-9 was awarded a fellowship from the Guggenheim Foundation, New York, and concurrent Fulbright Travel Grant to Osmania University, India, as a Fulbright Senior Lecturer.
 He was awarded a resident fellowship at the Rockefeller Foundation Center for Advanced Studies at Bellagio, Italy, and a fellowship from the International Institute of Advanced Studies, in Kyoto, Japan.
 He was elected President of the International Association of Chinese Linguistics when it was founded in 1992 in Singapore.
 In 1992 he was named the 19th Academician of the Academia Sinica, in Taiwan, and served on the Advisory Committees of the Institute of Linguistics (as chairman) and of the Institute of Information Sciences.
 He is currently an Honorary Professor of many Chinese universities, including: Peking University 北京大学 (2010), Beijing Language and Culture University 北京语言大学 (2011), Nanjing Normal University 南京师范大学 (2014), Huaqiao University 华侨大学 (2017), Fudan University 复旦大学 (1994), and Nankai University 南开大学 (1996).
+In addition, he is a Chair Professor at National Taiwan Normal University.
 He has also been an Honorary Professor at Dalian Nationalities University ⼤连民族⼤学 (2012-2015), City University of Hong Kong (2017-2020), and Chinese University of Hong Kong (2015-2018).
 In 1996 he was Principal Investigator of a Chiang Ching-kuo Foundation grant to do research on the Yao languages of South China.
 In 2010 he was awarded the Golden Language Award from National Taiwan University of Science and Technology.